 Use the Festival social handles when promoting your event, this will give you further reach and open up your event to a larger audience.
-You can share the link from the Fringe calendar to promote your event across social media.
+You can share the link from the Events calendar to promote your event across social media.

-Please also include the festival Hashtag along with your more specific Hashtag, #sheffielddigitalfestival
+Please also include the Festival hashtag along with your more specific hashtag, #sheffielddigitalfestival

-If you would like to promote your event on line or create a poster, please download the Festival promotion pack, this includes logos and an A4 poster template - download the festival logo pack.
+If you would like to promote your event online or create a poster, please download the Festival promotion pack, this includes logos and an A4 poster template - download the festival logo pack.

 You can also download a set of graphics for use in social posts - download the social graphics pack.

 Please support our organising partners by including them in your posts and they will help share your event to a wider audience.

 Field / Sheffield Digital / Sheffield City Council / Sheffield College /